TOSA KEN

 FOREQUARTERS

 The shoulders are moderately laid back, moderately angulated, and well muscled, but not loaded.
-The upper arm is roughly equal in length to the scapula.
+The upper arm is

 Faults: Toeing out; straight shoulders; loose or loaded shoulders.